-- a.
-Dialogue refers to a staff member's ability to engage a youth in conversation, which will result in a de-escalation of defiance. - b.
-Counseling refers to the ability to use dialogue or two-way communication, to gain control of a situation through reasoning, rapport and insight.
-Counseling is intended to provide staff with information necessary to de-escalate a youth's emotional condition. - 3.
-Enlisting the assistance of behavioral health staff (Clinical Evaluation and Guidance Unit, CEGU). - 4.
-Asking for other staff to intervene (e.g. when a youth is resistive or is continually defiant with a particular staff). - 5.
-Removing the youth from the group.
+- d.
+Tone: Be calm and non-confrontational, be respectful, patient, attentive, and reassuring, be truthful, and avoid what is being said personally. - E. Enlisting the assistance of behavioral health staff (Clinical Evaluation and Guidance Unit, CEGU). - F. Asking for other staff to intervene (e.g. when a youth is resistive or is continually defiant with a particular staff). - G. Removing the youth from the group.